B2B Marketing Funnel: What It Is and How to Build, Track, and Optimize Yours

 Tracking signups will give you a good understanding of how interested prospects are in your products or services.
 You can track signups for your newsletter, a demo, or a free trial of your product.

-This metric is becoming more important as we see companies move towards a product lead growth (PLG) approach, allowing prospects to test out products for free and buy on their own terms.
+This metric is becoming more important as we see companies move towards a product-led growth (PLG) approach, allowing prospects to test out products for free and buy on their own terms.

 Bounce rate

-MOFU is the stage where many people tend to fall off the funnel so this is where it becomes crucial to track the bounce rate.
+MOFU is the stage where many prospects leak out of the funnel, so this is where it becomes crucial to track the bounce rate.

 For example, a high bounce rate can indicate that users don't love the MOFU content you're providing.
 It might not be compelling enough to keep them on the page and progress through the funnel.
 And if your content is not resonating with potential customers' needs or interests, you want that information.